 RPR+--An enhancement to RPR in which the standby RP is fully initialized.

-standby group--The set of devices participating in HSRP that jointly emulate a virtual device.
+standby group--The set of routers participating in HSRP that jointly emulate a virtual router.

-standby device--The backup device in an HSRP group.
+standby router--The backup router in an HSRP group.

 standby RP--The backup RP.